BNLNLP/PPI-Relation-Extraction/datasets/README.md

         <td>3,830</td>
     </tr>
 </table>
-Interaction typed ppi corpora for enzyme, structural, and negative classes.
-The significant reduction from the original data in negative samples is explained in the section III-A3 in the paper.
+The significant reduction from the original data in *negative* samples is explained in the section III-A3 in the paper.

 ## Citation